Matt Wallner Preview, Player Props: Twins vs. Mets

 Matt Wallner At The Plate

-- Wallner has driven in a run in 13 games this year (24.5%), including 10 games with more than one RBI (18.9%).
-He has also driven home three or more of his team's runs in five contests.
+- Wallner has had at least one RBI in 24.1% of his games this year (13 of 54), with more than one RBI 10 times (18.5%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.